ctsit/redi2/README.md

 Run `tar -xzf redi2.tar.gz` to extract the directory in the location that you want to install redi2

+`cd redi2/deploy_scripts`

 Run `bash install_two_remote.sh`

 Edit the `NEW_SITE` directory in the `redi2` directory to have the right name.

 Build your configs in the `configs` directory

-Run `source correct_path.env` to correct the python path.
-This needs to be done everytime you run the tools in the venv or not.
+Add `source ../correct_path.env` to the line right below the virtualenv source line in the run.sh

 Set the `run.sh` script to run when you want it to.